 Publication date: 6th June 2019

 Two teenagers.
 One summer.
 A murder mystery wrapped in an ancient riddle.
-A haunting debut novel from a writer with a unique, timeless voice.
+The Jesse Tree is a captivating teen novel from a writer with a unique, timeless voice.

 ‘Now,’ said Summer Locke, ‘you stare me in the eye to the count of one hundred, no blinking allowed, and we shall be kin and I will show you magic.’
 Robin used to live in London, in the heart of a city full of life.
 Now she’s living in the back of beyond in a sleepy rural backwater where nothing happens.
 Well, apart from the murder at the manor house.
 Oh, and the mysterious face at the window.
 And the bikers out for revenge.
 Robin wants to solve the mystery, and Summer Locke holds the key…

-An evocative, haunting debut novel about ancient riddles, Roma gypsies and buried treasure.
+An evocative, haunting debut YA novel about ancient riddles, Roma gypsies and buried treasure.